 All teaching staff speak good English and will help with translation in the lessons.

 The school was on rented land with a 5 year lease due to expire in 2017.
-After much fundraising they were able to buy some land directly behind the current site and they are building a completely new school on the land that has been bought.
-This is now a permanent school for the children in Treak village, built of bricks and concrete, which is especially important as the village doesn't have a government primary school.
-The school consists of a 2 story block of rooms containing 4 classrooms, a nursery/kindergarten, library, IT room, and dining room.
-There will also be a small office and kitchen.
-Building started early in 2016 and is almost complete with just one block still to build and some landscaping left to do.
-When this is completed the rooms currently used for the nursery, IT room and library will move to the new block, leaving a building on the edge of the school site which will be used for community education classes.
+After much fundraising they were able to buy some land directly behind the current site and they have built a completely new school on the land that has been bought.
+This is now a permanent centre owned by TCC, built of bricks and concrete, including a school for the children which is especially important as the village doesn't have a government primary school.
+The Centre consists of a 2 storey block of rooms containing 4 classrooms, 2 nursery classes, a library, 2 offices, a meeting room and a seminar room for presentation and community meetings; there is also a skills centre, a playground and small sports area, and a small kitchen.
 The school is being built by local people, including making their own bricks.

 The new buildings will enable the school to improve and expand their education programmes, and they are also particularly keen to develop ways to help the women of the village, especially those with young children to look after.